source-foundry/Slice/README.md

 ## About

 Slice is a GUI application that takes a variable font and compiles a new custom "slice" of the variable design space with user-defined design axis values.
 This output file is commonly known as a "static instance" font in type software developer parlance.
-Slice also supports custom font family naming so that you can view output files as different families in application menus.
+The application supports custom font family naming so that you can view output files as different families in application menus.

 Slice is built with PyQt5 and supports cross-platform use on macOS, Windows, and Linux.
 Static instance fonts are generated with the [fonttools Python library](https://github.com/fonttools/fonttools).
 The application is free software.
 Please see the Licenses section below for additional details.